Claire Cunningham is an independent radio producer, specialising in programmes on arts subjects and international

-Lola Ridge (working title).
-This programme is about the life and work of Dublin-born poet Lola Ridge.
+Undersong.
+This radio programme is about the life and work of Dublin-born poet Lola Ridge.
 When she died in 1941 the New York Times described her as one of the leading poets of America, but she has been largely forgotten.
-The programme will be broadcast as a Lyric Feature on Sunday 8th September 2019 at 6 pm.
+First broadcast as a Lyric Feature on Sunday 8th September 2019 at 6 pm.
 Repeated Sunday 29th November 2020.

-Bantry Bay (working title).
+Bantry Bay.
 A dramatized reading, with music and sound effects, of a sequence of poems by poet Mick Delap which tells stories of Bantry Bay from 1796 to the present day.
-The programme will be broadcast as a Lyric Feature on Sunday 16 September 2018 at 6 pm on RTÉ Radio 1.
+Broadcast as a Lyric Feature on Sunday 16 September 2018 at 6 pm on RTÉ lyric fm.

 Home Thoughts A one-hour programme which is part meditation, part performance, as poet Gerald Dawe and singer Eleanor Shanley explore the idea of ‘home’, with prose, poetry and songs from Belfast, Galway and Dublin.
 Broadcast as a Lyric Feature on RTÉ lyric fm on Sunday 28th January 2018.